nktknshn/tgmount-ng/README.md

 Message source is a list of messages which is used to produce a directory content.
 Message source is initialized from get_messages() request and is updated by events of posting message, removing message and editing message in the corresponding entity.

-Producer is subscribed to a message source and takes a care of the directory it is responsible for.
+Producer is subscribed to a message source and takes care of the directory it is responsible for.
 It manages it by adding and removing files and subfolders.

 The content of a folder is defined by a combination of properties `source`, `filter`, `producer` and `treat_as`.